mithulix/Pc-Wizardry/README.md

 - **React Loading Skeleton**: A skeleton loader component for smooth content loading.
 - **Redux Toolkit**: A toolkit for efficient state management and state updates.

-## Backend

-The backend of this website is powered by a JSON server.
-This server simulates a REST API, providing data for products and user reviews.
-The server is used for development and testing purposes.

 ## How to Use